-While medieval scholars often wrote about the role of water in formal rituals, it is also clear that lay members of Jewish and Christian communities gave their own meanings to water and water rituals.
-In both communities, people treated water as able to be affected by positive or negative forces, which, in turn could affect anyone who came into contact with it.
-On the Eve of Saint John the Baptist, for example, Christians lit fires to protect water sources from demonic forces.
-Jews often put iron needles in water vessels to prevent them from being poisoned during the tekufah, a time representing the seasonal transition of the universe.
+While medieval scholars often wrote about the role of water in formal rituals, it is also clear that lay members of Jewish and Christian communities invested water and water rituals with their own symbols, ideas, and meanings.
+In both communities water was considered to be affected by positive and negative forces, which, in turn, could affect anyone who came into contact with the material substance of water.
 Jews drew water for Passover rituals only at certain times and places, and Christians believed that the water blessed on Easter would protect their houses.
 Individuals applied popular magic to bring rain and feared that witches would do the same to cause storms, showing water to be both influenced by unnatural forces and able to serve them.
-These popular practices were developed by non-elite members of both communities who sometimes perceived themselves as more knowledgeable than scholars regarding the control of water and weather.
-They developed alongside official teachings regarding water rituals and did not always conform to the dictates of religious scholars.
+These popular practices were developed and enacted by non-elite members of both communities, who sometimes perceived themselves as more knowledgeable than scholars regarding the control of water and weather.[fn]
+Popular lay practices developed alongside official teachings regarding water rituals and did not always conform to the dictates of religious scholars.
 In fact, there is evidence of scholars, both Jewish and Christian, who tried to reject such popular traditions outright or fit them into the religious canon.
+Although the practice and interpretation of rites involving water often originated in antiquity, they significantly responded to the specific circumstances of medieval life.
+The long and complex history of interwoven meanings contained in the history of water rituals will enable me to move beyond the symbolic, elite, and purely theological meanings of water, and reconstruct medieval meanings of water in a holistic and comparative way.

-My doctoral dissertation explored one aspect of the role of water during the high Middle Ages, examining well-poisoning accusations made against minorities throughout medieval Europe and the social and political factors that fueled these charges.
-I focused on the fear of water contamination and poisoning and showed how this fear was harnessed to justify legal violence against marginalized groups. .
-I now intend to further expand my lens of inquiry by examining water’s positive spiritual significance within a wider cultural context.
-The new study will examine beliefs related to water and its use in Jewish and Christian spiritual life during the eleventh to fifteenth centuries in Western Europe.
-My research will compare the development of Jewish and Christian practices and beliefs regarding water, including baptism, the yearly blessing of water, and the use of water in seasonal holiday rituals.
-My study will not only describe how rituals evolved within each faith, but will also identify common beliefs and practices that Jews and Christians shared and examine regional differences in these beliefs and practices.
-This research aims to explain why members of both faiths believed that water carried sanctity and could provide physical and spiritual purity.
+Examining well-poisoning accusations leveled against minorities throughout high medieval Europe, my doctoral dissertation explored the social and political mobilization of water as a powerful socio-cultural, political, and religious force.
+I focused on the fear of water contamination and poisoning and showed how this fear was harnessed to justify legal violence against marginalized groups.
+In this research project, I will expand my lens of inquiry by examining water’s positive symbolic, social, and ritual significance in a wider cultural context.

+Drawing on both the conclusions of my PhD and my work in Prof. Baumgarten’s research group ‘Beyond the Elite’, my new research project will compare the development of Jewish and Christian practices and beliefs regarding water, including baptism, the yearly blessing of water, and the use of water in seasonal holiday rituals.
+My study will not only describe how different rituals evolved within each faith, but will also identify common beliefs and practices that Jews and Christians shared, and examine regional differences in these beliefs and practices.
+This research aims to explain and contextualize the belief that water carried sanctity, and could provide physical and spiritual purity, held by Christians and Jews.